resgroup/hill-of-towie-open-source-analysis/README.md

 ## Uplift analysis

-The folder `uplift_analysis` uses [wind-up](https://github.com/resgroup/wind-up) to run two analyses of energy uplift after turbine upgrades.
+The folder `scripts/uplift_analysis_2025` uses [wind-up](https://github.com/resgroup/wind-up) to run two analyses of energy uplift after turbine upgrades.

 Note any analysis can be run without running the others, e.g. you do not need to run `northing.py` before `aero_up.py`.

 You can set an environment variable `WINDUP_ANALYSIS_DIR` to specify the location of the analysis directory.

-The script `uplift_analysis/northing.py` calculates the northing corrections saved to `uplift_analysis/wind_up_config/northing/optimized_northing_corrections.yaml` and used in subsequent analyses.
+The script `scripts/uplift_analysis_2025/northing.py` calculates the northing corrections saved to `scripts/uplift_analysis_2025/wind_up_config/northing/optimized_northing_corrections.yaml` and used in subsequent analyses.
 The plot below shows the circular difference of ERA5 wind direction to each turbine's yaw direction before the northing correction.
 The turbine north calibrations are apparently wrong quite often which means the northing correction is quite important.